 4. Develop a growth mindset

-Rafael – President and CEO of Rehab U Practice Solutions, recommends cultivating a “growth mindset”, a way of thinking that focuses on possibilities and positivity than a personal failure.
+Rafael – President and CEO of Rehab U Practice Solutions, recommends cultivating a “growth mindset”, a way of thinking that focuses on possibilities and positivity rather than a personal failure.
 He says, “You experience loss.
 Instead of seeing it as a learning opportunity or a minor speed bump, you equate that failure to your worth/value as a worker/person/employee, etc. This creates a negative feedback loop.
 Your brain will tell you that if something does not go well, it’s because you’re not good enough, don’t know this, don’t have this skill, etc. You end up on a path filled with self-fulfilling prophecies, and you are near the end of your mediocre career, wondering where all of your time went.

 5. Reach out to Your Network

 Maruska agrees with Maruska that it is a smart move to tap into your network after a career setback.
-He suggests that those who have suffered a career setback should seek out the support of their network members to offer a third-party view on their abilities.
+He suggests that those who have suffered a career setback should seek out the support of their network members to offer a third-party view of their abilities.
 So that your network can help you move forward, make sure they know what you’ve learned.

 6. Avoid Negative Influences